Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \subsection{J045755.05-681649.2}

-This object is classified as a post-RGB disk source by KWVW15, with T$_{\rm eff}$ = 4927 K, log\,$g$ = 1.5 and [Fe/H] = $-$0.3.
-We used a Kurucz stellar atmosphere model with Teff = 5000K, log\,$g$ = 1.5 and [Fe/H] = $-$0.3.
-We first modeled the SED of the object, assuming a single dust shell surrounding the central star (model \#\,1,s, Fig.\,\ref{J045755_model1}).
-A fit to the optical and far-IR fluxes could be obtained using T$_{\rm d}$ = 500K, MRN grain size distribution (a$_{\min}$ = 0.005 \micron, a$_{\max}$ = 0.25 \micron), $\tau$=1.0 and Y = 20 (model \#\,1,s).
+This object is classified as a post-RGB disk source by KWVW15, with $T_{\mathrm eff}$ = 4927K, log\,$g$ = 1.5 and $[Fe/H]$ = $-$0.3.
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 5000 K, log\,$g$ = 1.5 and $[Fe/H]$ = $-$0.3.
+We first modeled the SED of the object, assuming a single dust shell surrounding the central star (model \#\,1,s, Fig. 7.1).
+A fit to the optical and far-IR fluxes could be obtained using $T_{\mathrm d}$ (in) = 500 K, MRN grain size distribution (a$_{\min}$ = 0.005 $\micron$, a$_{\max}$ = 0.25 $\micron$), $\tau$ = 1.0 and $Y$ = 20 (model \#\,1,s).
 The I-band flux is well below the modeled SED.
-Additionally, there is a mismatch at W2\,(4.6$\micron$) and IRAC4\,(8$\micron$).
+Additionally, there is a mismatch at W2\,(4.6 $\micron$) and IRAC4\,(8 $\micron$).
 These discrepancies have been discussed further in (\S\,\ref{discuss}).
 The mismatch at IRAC4 may be attributed to PAH emission, similar to J043919.30-685733.4.
-Figs.\,\ref{J045755_temp} $-$ \ref{J045755_thick} show the observed and modeled SED of the object along with effects of varying the temperature at the inner boundary of the dust shell (T$_{\rm d}$), the optical depth ($\tau$), and shell thickness (Y).
+Figs. 7.5 $-$ 7.7 show the observed and modeled SED of the object along with effects of varying $T_{\mathrm d}$ (in), $\tau$, and $Y$.

-To obtain a better fit in the mid-IR region, we tried a two-component model (model \#\,2), i.e. a warm inner disk, approximated as an axially symmetric wedge-shaped fraction (0.4) of a sphere and a cool outer shell.
-Assuming the fraction that is not covered by the disk, reasonable fit to the far-IR flux distribution ($\lambda\gtrsim10\micron$) could be obtained for for T$_{\rm d}$ = 400K, thickness (Y = 30), $\tau$=0.9 and modified MRN grain size distribution (a$_{\rm min}$ = 0.1 $\micron$, a$_{\rm max}$ = 1.0 $\micron$).
-For the warm inner disk, T$_{\rm d}$ = 1300 K, Y = 2, $\tau$=0.5 and modified MRN grain size distribution (a$_{\rm min}$ = 0.005 $\micron$, a$_{\rm max}$ = 2.0 $\micron$) was used.
+To obtain a better fit in the mid-IR region, we tried a two-component model (model \#\,2), i.e. a warm inner disk, approximated as an axially symmetric wedge-shaped fraction (0.4) of a sphere and a cold outer shell.
+Assuming the fraction that is not covered by the disk, reasonable fit to the far-IR flux distribution ($\lambda\gtrsim10\micron$) could be obtained for for $T_{\mathrm d}$ (in) = 400 K, $Y$ = 30, $\tau$ = 0.9 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.1 $\micron$, $a_{\mathrm max}$ = 1.0 $\micron$.
+For the warm inner disk, $T_{\mathrm d}$ (in) = 1300 K, $Y$ = 2, $\tau$ = 0.5 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$, $a_{\mathrm max}$ = 2.0 $\micron$ was used.
 We constructed the correctly illuminated model for the shell in the two solid angles (\#\,2,c).
-The output modeled flux distribution is shown in Fig.\,\ref{J045755_model2(corr)}.
+The output modeled flux distribution is shown in Fig. 7.2.